tlienart/Franklin.jl/README.md

 ## Docs

 Go to [Franklin's main website](https://franklinjl.org).
 For users already familiar with Franklin you might also find [these demos](https://franklinjl.org/demos/) useful.
+Ifihan Olusheye also wrote [this blog](https://dev.to/ifihan/building-a-blog-with-franklin-jl-3h77) on building a blog with Franklin.

 ## Key features